dbolya/yolact/README.md

 # I have to work out the kinks for this one.
 Drawing the frame takes more time than executing the network resulting in sub-30 fps :/
 python eval.py --trained_model=weights/yolact_base_54_800000.pth --score_threshold=0.3 --top_k=100 --video=my_video.mp4

+# Display a webcam feed in real-time (same disclaimer as above)
+# If you have multiple webcams pass the index of the webcam you want instead of 0.
+python eval.py --trained_model=weights/yolact_base_54_800000.pth --score_threshold=0.3 --top_k=100 --video=0

 # Process a video and save it to another file.
 python eval.py --trained_model=weights/yolact_base_54_800000.pth --score_threshold=0.3 --top_k=100 --video=input_video.mp4:output_video.mp4
 ```